Bumble (NASDAQ:BMBL) Sees Large Volume Increase

-Bumble Inc. (NASDAQ:BMBL) shares saw unusually-strong trading volume on Wednesday .
-Approximately 48,191 shares were traded during trading, a decline of 97% from the previous session’s volume of 1,628,036 shares.The stock last traded at $30.63 and had previously closed at $30.31.
+Shares of Bumble Inc. (NASDAQ:BMBL) saw strong trading volume on Wednesday .
+48,191 shares traded hands during trading, a decline of 97% from the previous session’s volume of 1,628,036 shares.The stock last traded at $30.63 and had previously closed at $30.31.

-A number of research analysts have commented on BMBL shares.
-Wolfe Research cut their price target on shares of Bumble from $50.00 to $46.00 and set a “peer perform” rating for the company in a research note on Thursday, November 11th.
-BMO Capital Markets dropped their price objective on shares of Bumble from $55.00 to $48.00 and set a “market perform” rating for the company in a research report on Thursday, November 11th.
-Evercore ISI raised shares of Bumble from an “in-line” rating to an “outperform” rating and lowered their target price for the stock from $55.00 to $50.00 in a report on Tuesday, November 23rd.
-Raymond James raised shares of Bumble from a “market perform” rating to an “outperform” rating and set a $48.00 target price for the company in a report on Monday, November 29th.
-Finally, Piper Sandler began coverage on shares of Bumble in a report on Wednesday, January 12th.
-They set a “neutral” rating and a $35.00 target price for the company.
-Six analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the company’s stock.
-According to MarketBeat.com, Bumble currently has a consensus rating of “Buy” and an average price target of $57.94.
+A number of equities research analysts have recently issued reports on the stock.
+JPMorgan Chase & Co. raised shares of Bumble from a “neutral” rating to an “overweight” rating and set a $55.00 target price on the stock in a report on Tuesday, December 7th.
+Wolfe Research decreased their target price on shares of Bumble from $50.00 to $46.00 and set a “peer perform” rating on the stock in a research report on Thursday, November 11th.
+Susquehanna reduced their price target on shares of Bumble from $70.00 to $58.00 and set a “positive” rating on the stock in a research report on Thursday, November 11th.
+BMO Capital Markets dropped their price objective on shares of Bumble from $55.00 to $48.00 and set a “market perform” rating for the company in a research note on Thursday, November 11th.
+Finally, Piper Sandler began coverage on shares of Bumble in a research note on Wednesday, January 12th.
+They set a “neutral” rating and a $35.00 price target for the company.
+Six investment analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, Bumble currently has a consensus rating of “Buy” and a consensus price target of $57.94.

 Bumble Inc provides online dating and social networking platforms in North America, Europe, internationally.
 It owns and operates websites and applications that offers subscription and credit-based dating products.
 The company operates two apps, Bumble and Badoo with approximately 40 million users on monthly basis.